Supracondylar humeral fractures are a common paediatric elbow injury, but are almost never seen in adults.

 The mainstay of investigation for suspected supracondylar fractures is via plain film radiographs in both antero-posterior (AP) and lateral views of the elbow.

-Subtle signs on radiograph for a supracondylar fracture include:
+Subtle signs on plain film radiograph for a supracondylar fracture include:

 - Posterior fat pad sign (lucency visible on the lateral view)